kyawzinwin2002/kyawzinwin2002/README.md

 * ✉️  You can contact me at [kyawzinw469@gmail.com](mailto:kyawzinw469@gmail.com)
 * 🧠  I'm learning Vue js and its related libraries
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I can help you for creating your projects and loves for ladies
+* ⚡  I can help you for creating your projects.

 ### Skills